osuosl/formsender/docs/source/usage.rst

 * ``SMTP_HOST`` sets the host for the ``sendmail`` function.
 Must be a smtp server
 * ``FROM`` is the address the email will be sent from
+* ``LOG_ADDR`` specifies where the formsender logs will be sent.
+This must point to where syslog is listening on your server/workstation.

 Set Up A Development Instance
 -----------------------------